diskoverdata/diskover-community/README.md

 ...
 $ python diskover.py -i diskover-indexname -a -d /rootpath/to/crawl --dircalcsonly --maxdcdepth 0
 ```

-**For a detailed install guide for linux, please see https://github.com/shirosaidev/diskover/wiki/Installation-Guide**

 ## OVA image file (for vmware, etc)